Service Orchestration: Coordinating Distributed Workflows

 Ship -->|Created| Orch

-The orchestrator sends commands to each service and receives responses.
+The orchestrator sends commands to each service and waits for responses.
 Based on those responses, it decides the next step.
-If a step fails, it triggers compensating transactions to undo previous steps.
+If something fails, it triggers compensating transactions to undo what already happened.

 The alternative is choreography.
 In choreography, services emit events when they complete their work, and other services react.
 There is no central coordinator.
 Each service knows only its own part.